Oppidum of Manching: Important finds

 Some pieces among the thousands of individual finds have become famous.

 In 1999, a gold coin hoard was discovered near the harbour.
 It included 483 Boian shell staters and a 217 g lump of gold.
 Three small bronze rings indicate that it was originally stored in a container made of some organic material.
+The hoard was on display in the kelten römer museum Manching, from where it has been stolen in November 2022.
+Four suspects were caught in 2023; melted gold was found in the possession of one of them, which is believed to be a smaller part of the treasure.

 In 1984, during excavations for the northern bypass, a golden cult tree was found.
 It had a wooden trunk, covered in gold leaf, with a side branch.
 Bronze leaves (ivy), gilt buds and fruit (acorns) are attached to it.
 It was found in a wooden box, also decorated with gold leaf.
 The cult tree is normally interpreted as an ivy-covered young oak tree.
 It belongs to the 3rd century BC.

 A horse sculpture from the 2nd century may represent a cult statue.
 Unlike comparable pieces elsewhere, it is not made of bronze, but of sheet iron.
 Only the head (minus the ears) and parts of the legs were found.